 The result is a series of poetic but current objects: armchairs, sofas, round sofas, chairs, tables and complements that have become iconic pieces of contemporary design.

-aluminium or steel with polyester powder painting
+steel with polyester powder painting

 tiles in porcelain stoneware